AdhamKhaledDev/Programming_Advices_Bootcamp/C-Python_Solving_50_Problems/README.md

 # Programming Practice Problems

+## Problem 1
+    Write a program to print your name on screen.

-## Problem 1: Print Name
+## Problem 2
-Write a program to prompt the user to enter their name and print it on the screen.
+    Write a program to ask the use to enter his/her name and print it on screen.

+## Problem 3
+  Write a program to ask the user to enter a number, then Print “ODD” if its odd, Or “Even” if its even.

+## Problem 4
+Write a program to ask the user to enter his/her:
+• Age
+• Driver license
+  Then Print “Hired” if his\her age is grater than 21 and s/he has a driver license, otherwise Print “Rejected

-## Problem 2: Hire Decision
+## Problem 5
-Create a program to inquire about the user's age, driver's license status, and recommendation status.
+Write a program to ask the user to enter his/her: • Age • Driver license • Has Recommendation!
-Print "Hired" if the age is greater than 21 and has a driver's license, or if there's a recommendation.
-Otherwise, print "Rejected."
+  Then Print “Hired” if his\her age is grater than 21 and s/he has a driver license, otherwise Print “Rejected” Or Hire him\her without conditions!

-## Problem 3: Print Half
+## Problem 6
-Design a program to ask the user to input a number and print "Half of <Number> is <Result>."
+Write a program to ask the user to enter:  • First Name  • Last Name Then Print Full Name on screen

-## Problem 4: Pass or Fail
+## Problem 7
-Develop a program to ask the user for their mark and print "PASS" if the mark is greater than or equal to 50; otherwise, print "Fail."
+Write a program to ask the user to enter: • Number Then Print the “Half of the <Number> is <???>”.

-## Problem 5: Print Full Name
+## Problem 8
-Implement a program to prompt the user for their first name and last name.
-Print the full name on the screen.
+Write a program to ask the user to enter: • Mark

-## Problem 6: Enhanced Print
-Enhance the "Print Full Name" program to provide an improved output using a greeting.

-## Problem 7: Enhanced Half Program
-Enhance the "Print Half" program to deliver an improved message.

-## Problem 8: Three-Condition Hire Decision
-Modify the "Hire Decision" program to include an additional condition.
-If the user has a recommendation or meets the previous conditions, they are hired; otherwise, they are rejected.
+  Then Print the “PASS” if mark >=50, otherwise print “Fail”